lofi-code/Utah-DWR-earthengine-imagery-analyzer/README.md

 * Snowcover percentage
 * Atmospheric correction for sentinel imagery to allow the app to go further back in time
 * Harmonizing sentinel and LANDSAT to go even further back in time
+* Using jupyter dashboards to clean up the outputs

 ## References